babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

-python functions to deal with sequence data
+seqman.py contains function which may be useful when dealing with sequence data